 -- Color choices from monochrome to strong colors.
-Many DPs designed a color palette for each movie, in collaboration with the production designer, which are refined in collaboration with the colorist in DI.
+Many cinematographers designed a color palette for each movie, in collaboration with the production designer, which is refined in collaboration with the colorist in DI.

 -- Camera movement with dollies, cranes, jibs, shouldered or hand-grasped cameras, Steadicam, gimbals and drones to guide the viewer through the story.

 -- Elastic frames including aspect ratios of 1.37, 1.85, and 2.40 to 1.
 It's noteworthy that seven of the ten films below are framed in 2.40:1 format.

 This broad artistic and technological range illustrates the richness of contemporary cinematography, when accompanied by strong directors and stories.

 Please note that the sequence of films below is a loose progression from naturalism to expressionism.
 This is not a top ten list.

 ROMA -- Family Epic